Sivnerof/Try-Hack-Me/Write-Ups/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 Each digit pair represents a byte while the single digits represent half a byte (also called a [nibble](https://en.wikipedia.org/wiki/Nibble "Nibble Wikipedia")).

-To convert a hex byte to its <abbr title="American Standard For Information Interchange">ASCII</abbr> equivalent, first convert the hex byte to its decimal representation.
+To convert a hex byte to its <abbr title="American Standard Code For Information Interchange">ASCII</abbr> equivalent, first convert the hex byte to its decimal representation.
 Then look up the decimal on an ASCII chart.

 | **HEX** | **DECIMAL** | **ASCII** | **DESCRIPTION** |
 |---------|-------------|-----------|-----------------|